 The days of owning music, be it in physical or digital form, are long gone.
 There are a plethora of viable streaming services out there, but not all are created equally and certainly not all pay the artists equally.
 YouTube Music Premium affords access to videos and songs under YouTube’s “music” category.
 While great improvements have been made since its inception, we’d have to wear nearly opaque rose-tinted glasses to say it’s perfect.

-Editor’s note: this article was updated on November 1, 2019, to address features such as background play and ad-free videos.
+Editor’s note: this article was updated on December 24, 2019, to address YouTube’s current holiday promotion.

 What is YouTube Music?